kristofhracza/hacking-procedure/priv_esc/windows/windows_ad.md

-# Interesting account names
+# Interesting Account Names
-## AD support accounts
+## AD Support Accounts
 Often we have the credentials belonging to limited administrative accounts such as `IT`, `helpdesk` or `support`.
 Sometimes, these accounts have an ability to reset passwords.
 *Note that the wording of the account name might be different, but related to aforementioned names*
 - [Reset password through RPC](https://bitvijays.github.io/LFF-IPS-P3-Exploitation.html#reset-ad-user-password)

 ```bash